rosiel/islandora_solution_pack_streaming_media/README.md

 * [Islandora](https://github.com/islandora/islandora)
 * [Tuque](https://github.com/islandora/tuque)

 *To successfully play streaming media, a compatible viewer must be enabled.
-Currently, Islandora VideoJS is the only known compatible viewer.*
+Currently, Islandora VideoJS is the only known compatible viewer.
+RTMP streaming does not work with all versions of the videojs library.
+This module has been tested with 4.12.5 and 4.12.11.*

 ## Installation